TomCools/dropwizard-websocket-jsr356-bundle/readme.md

 Configuration
 ---
 Websocket default configuration can be overriden using the WebsocketBundleConfiguration Interface on the Configuration class.
-When the interface is not use, the configuration will not be overridden.
+When the interface is not used, the configuration will not be overridden.

 public class IntegrationConfiguration extends Configuration implements WebsocketBundleConfiguration {